qtproject/pyside-pyside-setup/examples/demos/colorpaletteclient/doc/colorpaletteclient.rst

 This example shows how to create a basic QML RESTful API client with an imaginary color palette service.
-The application uses RESTful communication with the selected server to request and send data.
+The application uses RESTful communication with a local server to request and send data.
 The REST service is provided as a QML element whose child elements wrap the individual JSON data APIs provided by the server.